brokenpylons/MyoLinux/README.md

 ## License

-This repository is placed under the MPL 2.0 license.
+This repository is placed under the MPL 2.0.
 See LICENSE for more details.